ChatGPT PDF Analysis Not Working — File Reads Empty

 Shortest path to fix

-In time-to-test order:
+In time-to-test order.

-Step 1: 30-second check for scanned PDF
+Step 1: 30-second scan check

-- Blank → it’s a scan, jump to Step 2 (OCR)
+• Blank → it’s a scan, go to Step 2 (OCR)

-Step 2: OCR before uploading
+Step 2: OCR before uploading (or upload images instead)

-- Web: ilovepdf.com/ocr_pdf / Adobe Acrobat web
+• Web: ilovepdf.com/ocr_pdf or Adobe Acrobat on the web

 Step 3: Split / compress